Dil Se Di Dua... Saubhagyavati Bhava?: Plot

-Viraj discovers that Sanjay has been released from jail.
-Sanjay tries to tell Jhanvi about Viraj but she refuses to believe him.
+Viraj discovers that, Sanjay has been released from jail.
+Sanjay tries to tell Jhanvi about Viraj, but she refuses to believe him.
 Viraj sees the two of them on the CCTV of his house.
 So, a tense Viraj takes Jhanvi to a room and shows his family picture to her, who had died in his childhood.
 He reveals everything about his past and asks her not to ever leave him.
-Out of frustration, he tries to hit Jhanvi, but she does not react due to her promise.
+Out of frustration, he tries to hit Jhanvi, but she does not react, due to her promise.

 Unable to bear Viraj's torture, Jhanvi attempts to kill herself.
 Later, Geeta encourages Jhanvi to live and face her problems.
-Dr. Komolika suspects Viraj of Dadi's illness and Sanjay's arrest.
+Dr. Komolika suspects Viraj of Sudha's illness and Sanjay's arrest.
 She and Jhanvi try to get Viraj treated for his condition.
-He takes the treatment for some time, but it later turns out that he was faking it.
+He takes the treatment for sometime, but it later turns out that, he was faking it.
 Jhanvi then tells an NGO about Viraj's abuse, angering him.
 Viraj mistreats his mother.
 He then forcibly takes Jhanvi in his car and drops her at her parents' house.
 Jahnvi breaks down on seeing her family members' dead bodies.
-She screams at Viraj but he tells her that he doesn't care and continues to torture her, burning her house and walking seven ‘pheras’ of marriage with her.
+She screams at Viraj, but he tells her that, he does not care and continues to torture her, burning her house and walking seven "pheras" of marriage with her.
 She loses all her senses and collapses.
-The next day, he says that since they got ‘married’ the previous night, they should consummate it.
-Geeta sedates Viraj’s milk, saving Jhanvi.
+The next day, he says that, since they got "married" the previous night, they should consummate it.
+Geeta sedates Viraj's milk, saving Jhanvi.
 Desperate to escape, Jhanvi fakes her own death, changes her identity to Sia and flees from Viraj, but Geeta dies from an accident they meet.
-Sia meets Raghav in Gurgaon who falls in love with her.
-She becomes a governess to his nephew, Krish, and comes to be loved by his family.
+Sia meets Raghav in Gurgaon, who falls in love, with her.
+She becomes a governess to his nephew, Krish, and comes to be loved, by his family.

 Viraj tracks her down and creates misunderstandings with Raghav's family.
-Sia finally stands up to him and realising her love for Raghav, divorces Viraj who is sent to a mental asylum and marries Raghav.
+Sia finally stands up to him and realizing her love for Raghav, divorces Viraj, who is sent to a mental asylum and marries Raghav.